-Administration of Revenue and Investment Policies is the responsibility of the City Treasurer (Finance Director) and the Finance Department.
+Administration of Revenue and Investment Policies is the responsibility of the City Treasurer (Finance Director).
 The two main objectives of the Finance Director in the role of City Treasurer are the custodian of all City funds and the collector of receipts.